LAStools/LAStools/bin/lasgrid_README.txt

   PNG, and JPG one usually chooses to express the variation with '-gray' or with '-false' colors for simple visualizion.
 Here the variation can be limited with '-set_min_max 10 100' to a particular range or it can be set to '-compute_min_max'.
+The color scheme can also be inverted with '-invert_ramp'

   Optionally, a KML file is generated that allows the resulting raster  to be immediately displayed inside a geospatial context